fitabigail/Madame-Musette/README.md

 - Product manager page ratings fields alow negative values,
 - Like button is not allowing unregistred user to like, and no message allow him to know must be registred to like a product,
+- After a product is liked the user is redirected on products page, and he can see his like only by searching or scrolling for that product,
 - A user can write more than one review per product,
 - The profile drop down on mobile should moved to left for better view:
 <details>